KevinArangu/node-express/README.md

 # NODE-EXPRESS API EXAMPLE
 ## _By Kevin Arangú_

-This project is an example API with node.js with Express.js
+This project is an example API with node.js & Express.js

 ## Enviroment & Dependencies